Andrei-Sasaran/SSR-BDK/README.md

 6) git push origin branch-name

 The last step is the most important, this will create a pull request that will open a discusion on github, after aproval the branc with the name branch-name will be merged onto main branch.
+A